Indonesian Anies plans to challenge election results in highest court - ExBulletin

 “We want to make sure that irregularities do not go unchecked,” he added.

-The move comes as parties backing Mr Anies and another presidential candidate, Ganjar Pranowo, also discussed launching a parliamentary inquiry into the government's conduct in the run-up to polling day and alleged violations elections.
+The move comes as parties supporting Anies and another presidential candidate, Ganjar Pranowo, also discussed launching a parliamentary investigation into the government's conduct in the run-up to polling day and alleged election violations .

 Although the Constitutional Court generally handles election disputes, Indonesia's parliament has the power to investigate government policy or the implementation of certain regulations and can review the conduct of public officials, including the president.

-Mr. Prabowo, a former special forces commander, appears to have won the presidential election on his third attempt, bolstered by unofficial support from the president, who faces mounting allegations of ethics violations and interference, which his allies deny.
-REUTERS
+Prabowo, a former special forces commander, appears to have won the presidential election on his third attempt, bolstered by unofficial support from the president, who faces growing allegations of ethical violations and interference that his allies deny.

 |